-During this 5 day course you will be taught some basic theoretical knowledge and you will be involved in turning the profile from drawings, drilling the tone holes, making the head-joint and cutting the windway, block fitting, and tuning and voicing the recorder.
+During the course you will be taught some basic theoretical knowledge and you will be involved in turning the profile from drawings, drilling the tone holes, making the head-joint and cutting the windway, block fitting, and tuning and voicing the recorder.

 With a maximum of two participants on each course you will have plenty of one-to-one time with Jacqueline.

 Instrument type | Alto recorder in A440 or A415.

 Materials | Plum, Maple or Cherry Wood (Boxwood on request and at extra cost – we need to know this in advance to prepare the blanks).
 The block will be cedar.